risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

  - "hummock+<xxx>://<bucket-name>"
 ```

-Run the following command to start the RisingWave cluster with one of the cloud storage service that you choose.
+Run the following command to start the RisingWave cluster with one of the cloud storage services that you choose.

 ```shell
 docker compose -f docker-compose-with-xxx.yml up